Read This First

 1. Common Categories and Definitions of “Explanation” in Philosophy: Philosophers have developed various categories and definitions of “explanation” to understand how and why phenomena occur.

-2. Summary: These categories illustrate the diversity of approaches to explanation in philosophy, each suited to different types of questions and disciplines.
+2. Narrative Explanation: These categories illustrate the diversity of approaches to explanation in philosophy, each suited to different types of questions and disciplines.

 3. Central distinction: Explanation helps separate what otherwise becomes compressed inside Explanations.